Protein Oatmeal

 How to make protein oatmeal

 Step 1- Cook the oats.
-Using either the stovetop or the microwave method, combine the oats, water, milk, and salt and bring to a boil.
+Combine the oats, water, milk, and salt in a saucepan and bring to a boil.
 Once boiling, reduce the heat to low and simmer for 2-3 minutes until the oats are thick.

 Step 2- Add protein powder.
 Moving quickly, whisk in the protein powder, ensuring there are no clumps throughout.
 If the oatmeal is too thick, stir through some milk or water.

 Step 3- Add toppings.
-Top with fresh fruit, maple syrup, nut butter, chocolate, or whatever toppings you like.
+Top with fresh fruit, maple syrup, nut butter, chocolate, or any other toppings you prefer.

 - Adjust the consistency.
 If you prefer soupy and thinner oatmeal, add more liquid.
 If you prefer stick-to-your-ribs oats, use less liquid.

 - Thicken the oats.
 Another trick to thicken oatmeal is to add 1-2 teaspoons of chia seeds or ground flaxseed.
-These not only make the oats heartier, but they also pack in 4-5 grams of fiber!
+These not only make the oats heartier, but they also pack in 4-5 grams of fiber per tablespoon serving.

 - Make chocolate protein oatmeal.
-Use chocolate protein powder and add some cheeky chocolate chips.
+Use chocolate protein powder and add some chocolate chips.

 Video